About this notice

 Our core data protection obligations and commitments are set out in the council's privacy notice.

-We collect your personal information for the following purposes:
+With your consent, we collect your personal information for the following purpose(s):

 Categories of personal data